Saturday Training Workshop

 The training program of the Youth Ensemble of Atlanta (YEA) is the core program of the organization.
 Our mission is to empower youth, through the performing arts, to become catalysts for positive change in their communities.
 We use the training program to give our members the skills they need to succeed at whatever they do in life, thereby empowering them to make changes in the world around them.

-With this program, YEA provides free training in music, dance and theatre to members of the ensemble.
+With this program, YEA provides free training in music, dance, and theatre to members of the ensemble.
 We also provide them with the opportunity to create an original, issue-oriented musical drama that focuses on an issue they are facing in their daily lives.
 Ensemble members also experience the breadth of performance styles across the arts community.

 The Creation Process

-The experiential part of the training program has been growing for several years.
 Being based in Atlanta has been an incredible asset for YEA and our ensemble members.
 There is a diverse array of artists brought into our community each year and our members often have the opportunity to not only experience their work, but learn from them in special workshop classes.
 YEA attends, on average, three to five productions each year in our community.
 The artists are as varied as New York-based dance company, Ron Brown’s Evidence to Massachusetts’ Double Edge Theatre and even Belgrade’s Dah Teatar.
 Artists from these companies often come into workshop while they are in town to share their skills with our members.
 We also attend mainstream performances at the Alliance Theatre, Atlanta Ballet and mid-sized companies around the city where we are usually able to secure free and reduce-priced tickets.